-As a precaution, students are also encouraged to take valuable belongings home during break periods.
+As a precaution, students are also encouraged to take valuable belongings home during breaks.
 Residents are urged to confirm existing coverage under the homeowner's policy of their parents or guardians and, if not covered, to secure individual property insurance.

 Damage within residence hall rooms/apartments is assigned to the occupants of the room (split equally unless someone acknowledges responsibility).
 At check-in, each resident should review a blank Room Condition Report (RCR) for his/her room.
 Residents are urged to complete this form carefully to protect them from being assessed charges for prior conditions.
 If any changes need to be made, the resident must contact the Office of Community Living within 48 hours of check-in.
 These changes will be noted on the master copy of the RCR, which is kept in the Office of Community Living.

-A resident who has been locked out of his/her room should report to the Office of Safety and Security.
-An officer will accompany the resident to the room to unlock the door.
+A resident who has been locked out of his/her room should report to the Office of Community Living during regular business hours, and to the Office of Public Safety after regular business hours.
+A staff member or an officer will accompany the resident to the room to unlock the door.
 If the resident has lost his/her key, the same procedure will be followed, but the resident will be authorized to keep the temporary key overnight.
 The resident should notify the Office of Community Living of the loss no later than the next business day.
-If the resident is concerned for his or her safety and has reason to believe that his/her room might be accessed with the lost keys, he/she should notify Security immediately.
-Security will, upon request, loan the resident a supplemental locking mechanism (glove lock) to offer additional security until the lock can be changed.
+If the resident is concerned for his or her safety and has reason to believe that his/her room might be accessed with the lost keys, he/she should notify Public Safety immediately.
+Public Safety, upon request, will loan the resident a supplemental locking mechanism (glove lock) to offer additional security until the lock can be changed.

 The college reserves the right to limit the type and number of birds or fish permitted.